AppImage/AppImageKit/README.md

  * AppRun is the binary that is executed when the AppImage is run
  * .DirIcon contains a 48x48 pixel PNG icon that is used for the AppImage
- * SomeAppFile could be some random file that the app reqires to run
+ * SomeAppFile could be some random file that the app requires to run

 However, in order to allow for automated generation, processing, and richer metadata, the AppImage format follows a somewhat more elaborate convention: